hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/373_work_without_motive.md

 animal sacrifices and such like Karmas to constitute the whole of religion.
 The other preached that the killing of numberless horses and cattle cannot be called religion.
-The people belonging to the latter party were mostly Sannyâsins and followers of Jnâna.
+The people belonging to the latter party were mostly Sannyāsins and followers of Jnāna.
 They believed that the giving up of all work and the gaining of the knowledge of the Self was the only path to Moksha By the preaching of His great doctrine of work without motive, the Author of the Gita set at rest the disputes of these two antagonistic sects.

-Many are of opinion that the Gita was not written at the time of the Mahâbhârata, but was subsequently added to it.
+Many are of opinion that the Gita was not written at the time of the Mahābhārata, but was subsequently added to it.
 This is not correct.
 The special teachings of the Gita are to be found in every part of the Mahabharata, and if the Gita is to be expunged, as forming no part of it, every other portion of it which embodies the same teachings should